PramodKumarYadav/WebdriverCI/readme.md

 > This should run the tests and you should now see a target repository created in root.
 This should now contain reports. in path 'Your root directory'\WebdriverCI\target\surefire-reports

-> Dependencies (Once we start running with Docker, these dependencies will be removed)
+> Dependencies (Once we start running with Docker, these dependencies will be removed and reduced only to having Docker desktop installed on your machine)
 > - GIT installed
 > - JDK installed
 > - Maven installed

+# Tools (recommended)
+- IntelliJ (for building tests)
+- VSCode (for GitHub integration and also for running tests in containers - when we get there)
+    - Powershell plugin

 # Project Goals
 - [ ] Clean design